 - only drink water that is treated and known to be safe

-- if you are not sure if the water is safe boil it first
+- boil water if you are not sure that it is safe to drink

-- if you have your own water supply, protect it from animal and bird poo and treat the water
+- protect your own water supply (if you have it) from animal and bird poo and treat the water

 - get your shellfish from a safe, reputable supplier

 - use household chlorine bleach mixed with water to disinfect surfaces and items that have touched poo or vomit